-Only about 67% of Spanish households have Internet access, compared with more than 80% of U.S. households.
-Requiring host families to have internet would unfairly disadvantage many willing host families.
+Only about 82% of Spanish households have Internet access.
+Requiring host families to have internet would unfairly disadvantage willing host families.
 Be prepared to not have access at home, and be pleasantly surprised if you do.
-In the words of one past participant: "It was hard at first because I didn't have Internet!
+In the words of one past participant: "It was hard at first because I didn't have

+Internet!
 I hated not being able to Skype and Facebook whenever I wanted, but in the long run it was great.
 I spent a lot more time walking around the city and doing things in Spain, instead of sitting at home and going on the Internet."